top of page

 🟩 Step 3: Complete Roofing Work

-With the solar panel removal complete, roofers can safely repair leaks, replace shingles, or complete a
+With the removing solar panels for roof repair complete, roofers can safely repair leaks, replace shingles, or complete a full roof replacement without risk of damaging the solar array.

 🟩 Step 4: Reinstall the Solar System

 Once the roof work is finished, the contractor remounts the racking, places each solar panel back in its original position, and reconnects the wiring according to code and manufacturer guidelines.
+This is the re-installation portion of the solar panels removal and reinstall.

 🟩 Step 5: Test and Inspect the System

 The system is powered back on, inspected for safety, and tested to confirm the solar panels are generating electricity efficiently.
-This step ensures your solar investment continues to perform at its best.
+This final step ensures your solar investment continues to perform at its best.

 How Solar Panel Removal and Reset Affects Warranties and Insurance